jsprcrz/Notes/README.md

   <h3 align="center">Notes</h3>

   <p align="center">
-    A collection of study notes that I have taken during my time at Ryerson University
+    A collection of study notes that I have taken during my time at university
     <br />
     <a href="https://jsprcrz.github.io/Notes"><strong>Explore the site »</strong></a>
     <br />